Build an Event Ticketing page

 - Use the image cropper to frame your image: slide the gray ball along the scale to zoom in or out; click and drag on the image to center it as desired and your image will be cropped to a 5:3 aspect ratio.
 Then click the “Save” button.

-(b) Video - Select “Edit” and then paste in the direct link to a public video (on YouTube and Vimeo only) that you wish to embed on your page.
+(b) Video - Select “Edit” and then paste in the direct link to a public video (only Vimeo and YouTube [but not YouTube Shorts]) that you wish to embed on your page.
 Paste the full URL (with “http://" or “https://“), not an “embed code.”
 Then click the “OK” button.

 (c) No Media - No further action is required.